-LANGUAGE ARTS: Teachers emphasize learning and writing the sounds associated with the 71 phonograms, the building blocks of the English language.
-Students regularly utilize these skills to aid in reading, writing and spelling.
+Students practice spelling words in groups with similar word patterns using the “Words Their Way” program.
 Letter formation and spacing, grammar skills, punctuation, capitalization, compound words and contractions are introduced and practiced.
-The students work on writing the four different types of sentences, declarative, interrogative, exclamatory and imperative, in daily writing assignments and journal entries.
-In Writing Workshop, students are introduced to writing personal narratives, fiction and non-fiction, and poetry.
+The students work on writing the four different types of sentences, declarative, interrogative, exclamatory, and imperative in daily writing assignments and journal entries.
+In Writing Workshop, students begin writing personal narratives, fiction and nonfiction, and poetry.
 Dictionary and library use are introduced.

-Reading comprehension skills are developed during the Reading Workshop.
-Reading Workshop allows students to spend an extended amount of time reading authentic texts that interest them on a daily basis.
-Reading strategies are taught and opportunities are provided to talk about literature.
+Reading Workshop develops reading comprehension skills allowing students to spend an extended amount of time reading authentic texts that interest them on a daily basis.
+Student learn reading strategies and embrace opportunities to talk about literature.
 The ultimate goal of a Reading Workshop is to develop life-long passionate readers who can read a variety of texts that have increasing levels of complexity.

-HISTORY AND GEOGRAPHY: The first grade curriculum includes World and American History.
-Geography is embedded in throughout the various units of study.
-The study of the world begins with the Ice Age progresses through early civilizations including Mesopotamia and Egypt.
-The study of North American history begins with the hunters and nomads crossing the land bridge from Asia to North America.
-The study continues with a look at the Maya, Inca and Aztec civilizations.
-Focus then shifts to early exploration and settlement examining the Conquistadors, English settlers and the American thirteen colonies.
+The first grade curriculum includes World and American History.
+Geography is embedded throughout the various units of study.
+World studies begin with the Ice Age progressing through early civilizations including Mesopotamia and Egypt.
+North American history advances from hunters and nomads crossing the land bridge from Asia to North America to a look at the Maya, Inca, and Aztec civilizations.
+Focus then shifts to early exploration and settlement examining the Conquistadors, English settlers, and the American thirteen colonies.
 Students are able to demonstrate knowledge through numerous public speaking opportunities centered on global awareness and current events.

-ART: Students learn the five basic elements of shape and how they can be combined.
-The class includes basic drawing, painting and sculpture.
-The children learn color properties and observe the interplay between color and light and bright and dark colors.
-Students also examine and discuss works of art, including cave paintings, the art of ancient Egypt, and Impressionism, including Monet and Degas.
-They then create a piece in the style of the artist.
-Portraiture is introduced as well.
-Art topics and activities may be added to complement other subjects learned by the class.
+Students learn basic drawing, painting, and sculpture.
+They discover color properties and observe the interplay between color and light and bright and dark colors.
+Students also examine and discuss works of art, including various genres such as portraits and still-lifes.
+After studying some of the art “Isms” including Impressionism through Monet and Cezanne, they then create a piece in the style of one of the artists.

-PHYSICAL EDUCATION: The program emphasizes physical skills that can be applied in multiple sports situations.
-Through games and drills, students learn basic ball handling skills, fine and gross motor movements, spatial awareness and basic strategy.
-Students develop confidence and motivation to participate in organized and individual physical activities.
-Leadership, teamwork and good sportsmanship are taught.
-The program emphasizes lifelong fitness.
+The program emphasizes physical skills that can be applied in multiple sports situations.
+Through games and drills, students learn basic skill development, fine and gross motor movements, spatial awareness and basic strategy.
+They develop confidence and motivation to participate in organized and individual physical activities and learn leadership, teamwork, and good sportsmanship while emphasizing lifelong fitness.